 The bioengineering degree is not the study of Frankenstein’s monster, but it does apply engineering techniques – mechanical, material, and electrical – to solve problems in the biological or clinical sciences.
 A degree in biomedical engineering can lead to careers in developing medical devices or pharmaceuticals.
 This degree will include working in a science lab, and students will develop expertise in the disciplines of both engineering and health related sciences.
 At minimum, earning bachelor’s degree in bioengineering or biomedical engineering is a four-year commitment.
 Students can go farther with this degree knowledge by pursing even higher education in science or attending medical school.
 Bioengineering can be used in work with all levels of living organisms, from growing human tissues to helping repair damaged organs or finding a way to grow vegetables that have more nutrients.

-Georgia Institute of Technology-Main Campus offers 3 Bioengineering and Biomedical Engineering degree programs.
-It's a very large, public, four-year university in a large city.
-In 2019, 325 Bioengineering and Biomedical Engineering students graduated with students earning 239 Bachelor's degrees, 45 Doctoral degrees, and 41 Master's degrees.
+Tulane University of Louisiana offers 3 Bioengineering and Biomedical Engineering degree programs.

-Emory University offers 2 Bioengineering and Biomedical Engineering degree programs.
 It's a large, private not-for-profit, four-year university in a large city.
+In 2019, 44 Bioengineering and Biomedical Engineering students graduated with students earning 34 Bachelor's degrees, 8 Master's degrees, and 2 Doctoral degrees.

-In 2019, 31 Bioengineering and Biomedical Engineering students graduated with students earning 30 Doctoral degrees, and 1 Master's degree.
+Louisiana Tech University offers 2 Bioengineering and Biomedical Engineering degree programs.
+It's a large, public, four-year university in a faraway town.
+In 2019, 33 Bioengineering and Biomedical Engineering students graduated with students earning 29 Bachelor's degrees, and 4 Doctoral degrees.